toppev/strike-web-leaderboards/README.md

 However, we can use iframes:

-- Add this html but change the `src` to the correct url.
+- Add this html but change the `src` to a proper url.
 ```
 <div class="lb-container">
     <iframe class="lb-iframe" src="http://localhost:8080/leaderboards"></iframe>
 </div>
 ```
-- And add this custom CSS to make it flexible.
+- Add this custom CSS to make it responsive.
 ```
 .lb-container {
   /* Position relative to the wrapping element */